-Schulhofer-Wohl's research uses micro data to inform our understanding of the macroeconomy.
-He studies topics including migration, risk sharing, labor markets, and inflation.
-His work has been published in the Journal of Political Economy, Quantitative Economics, Demography, the Review of Economic Dynamics and the Journal of Development Economics, among other journals.
+Schulhofer-Wohl’s research has been published in the Journal of Political Economy, Quantitative Economics, Demography, the Review of Economic Dynamics and the Journal of Labor Economics, among other journals.

-Before joining the Chicago Fed in September 2016, Schulhofer-Wohl was senior vice president and director of research at the Federal Reserve Bank of Minneapolis.
-He also has been an assistant professor of economics and public affairs at Princeton University and a visiting faculty member at the University of Minnesota and Macalester College.
-He has a background in journalism and has worked at daily newspapers including the Freeport (Ill.)
-Journal Standard, the Birmingham (Ala.)
-Post-Herald and the Milwaukee Journal Sentinel.
+Schulhofer-Wohl joined the Chicago Fed in 2016 as a senior economist and research advisor from the Federal Reserve Bank of Minneapolis, where he was senior vice president and director of research.
+He has been an assistant professor of economics and public affairs at Princeton University and has also taught economics at the University of Minnesota and Macalester College.
+He has a background in journalism and worked at daily newspapers in Illinois, Alabama, and Wisconsin.

 Schulhofer-Wohl received a B.A. in physics from Swarthmore College and a Ph.D. in economics from the University of Chicago.